-The purpose of this letter is to inform you of important safety information for ACTEMRA® (tocilizumab), an interleukin-6 (IL-6) receptor inhibitor that has been approved by the Food and Drug Administration (FDA) for two indications:
+The purpose of this letter is to inform you of important safety information for ACTEMRA® (tocilizumab), an interleukin-6 (IL-6) receptor antagonist that has been approved by the Food and Drug Administration (FDA) for three indications:

-- Adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response to one or more Disease-Modifying Anti-Rheumatic Drugs (DMARDs) with a recommended ACTEMRA® dosing interval of every 4 weeks. - Children 2 years of age and older with active Systemic Juvenile Idiopathic Arthritis (sJIA) with a recommended ACTEMRA® dosing interval of every 2 weeks.
+- Adult patients with moderately to severely active rheumatoid arthritis (RA) who have had an inadequate response to one or more Disease-Modifying Anti-Rheumatic Drugs (DMARDs) with a recommended ACTEMRA® dosing interval of every 4 weeks for intravenous (IV) or every other week or weekly for subcutaneous (SC) administration. - Children 2 years of age and older with active Polyarticular Juvenile Idiopathic Arthritis (PJIA) with a recommended ACTEMRA® dosing interval of every 4 weeks for IV administration. - Children 2 years of age and older with active Systemic Juvenile Idiopathic Arthritis (SJIA) with a recommended ACTEMRA® dosing interval of every 2 weeks for IV administration.

-The safety and efficacy of ACTEMRA® for conditions other than RA and sJIA have not yet been established.
+The safety and efficacy of ACTEMRA® for conditions other than RA, PJIA, and SJIA have not yet been established.

 ACTEMRA targets IL-6.
-FDA has determined that a Risk Evaluation and Mitigation Strategy (REMS) is necessary for ACTEMRA to ensure that the benefits of the drug outweigh the potential risks of serious infections, gastrointestinal perforations, hypersensitivity reactions, including anaphylaxis, changes in liver function, decreases in peripheral neutrophil counts, decreases in platelet counts, elevations in lipid parameters in peripheral blood, demyelinating disorders and malignancies.
+FDA has determined that a Risk Evaluation and Mitigation Strategy (REMS) is necessary for ACTEMRA to ensure that the benefits of the drug outweigh the potential risks of serious infections, gastrointestinal perforations, hypersensitivity reactions, including anaphylaxis, changes in liver function, decreases in peripheral neutrophil counts, decreases in platelet counts, elevations in lipid parameters in peripheral blood, demyelinating disorders, and malignancies.